 Here is more clarification on these two evaluation aspects:

-The unmet medical need is the medical need that is not addressed adequately by any existing therapy.
-If there is absolutely no available therapy for a serious condition, it is clearly an unmet medical need.
+Unmet medical needs are those that are not adequately addressed by existing therapy.
+For example, if no therapy is available for a severe condition, it is an unmet medical need.

 On the other hand, if a therapy already exists for the condition, it yet could be considered a case of an unmet medical need if it evaluated one of the following: